kkinnebrew/clementine/docs/Commons.md

 <a name="modules-use" />
 ### use(dependencies…, fn)

 On occasion, it might be necessary to run adhoc code without necessarily creating a module.
 This can be done using the `use()` method, which loads required dependencies for the code.
 The code within the function will be run immediately when `use()` is executed.
+The `use()` method is available globally on the `Orange` object.

 **Arguments**